OpenRoberta/robertalab-tutorial-editor/README.md

 ### Prerequisites

 This repo can be run standalone.
 As such, there are no prerequisites to be installed.
+> When installing with the zip file, ensure that the name of the unzipped folder is `robertalab-tutorial-editor`!

 In case a current installation of `openrobertalab_binaries` exists, download this repo such that the directory looks as follows:
 ```
 .